hhvm/user-documentation/guides/hack/03-types/28-shapes.md

 @@ shapes-examples/banking.php @@

 Type `Transaction` is a sort-of abstract type that only ever contains the transaction-type field.
-The `...` notation indicates that there maybe other, optional fields.
+The `...` notation indicates that there may be other, optional fields.
 This allows the types `Deposit`, `Withdrawal`, and `Transfer` to be considered subtypes of `Transaction` by having the same first field, and then adding other fields as well.

 Note carefully, that inside function `process_transaction`, even though the transaction passed in might have been a `Deposit`, a `Withdrawal`,